deton57/oke-labs/oke-rancher/cluster.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/rancher-oke-cluster.PNG)

-4. Under Region: select your cloud region.
+4. 4.
+Under Region, select your cloud region.
 If you look on OCI Console should be on the upper part.
 Select the same in the Rancher cluster configuration screen.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/region.PNG)

-5. Now we are going to use Mobaxterm terminal,
+5. Now we move to Mobaxterm terminal.
-We need to create a Public/Private key for the API, this is a different requirement than we did before.
+We should create a Public/Private key for the API.
+This is a different requirement from the one we did before.

-you can open it and connect to your dev machine. command line/saved session ssh opc@{{public-ip}} -i private.key
+You can open it and connect to your dev machine.
+Command line/saved session ssh ssh opc@{{public-ip}} -i private.key

-Once you're in, run the following commands:
+Once you are in, run the following commands:

 opc@dev-machine-87165 ~]$
 ```ssh-keygen -t rsa -b 4096 -m PEM -f $HOME/id_rsa```